chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/sedimentation-1-particle/sedimentation-1-particle.rst

 	end

-This section is where we define most of the parameters that are related to the particle.
+In this subsection, we define most of the parameters that are related to the particle.

 * The ``number of particles`` is set to one as we only want one particle.